TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step3.md

 Excellent!
 You're becoming a navigation expert.
 Now let's learn some advanced techniques that will make you incredibly efficient! ⚡

-## 🔍 Question 1: Understand Absolute vs Relative Paths
+## 🔍 Practice Exercise 1: Understand Absolute vs Relative Paths

 Let's learn the difference between full addresses and relative directions: